Musab0/DataGuide/docs/source/introduction.rst

 .. admonition:: Data Collection/Ingestion Phase in a Nutshell

    Identify the input data to be collected and the corresponding annotation metadata.
 Organise ingestion according to the AI application requirements, importing data in a stream, batch or hybrid fashion.
    Data Collection/Ingestion Definition in Our Running Example: In the fault prediction application for rotating machines, a stream of sensor data must be ingested about the operation of each rotatory (serial number, working conditions [round/ min], input power [kw], input mass [kg], output).
-Batch ingestion is also needed (usually via a separate database query) for the corresponding context (meta) data: equipment brand, model, serial number, procurement info (supplier, date of construction, date of delivery), installation data (installer, date of
+Batch ingestion is also needed (usually via a separate database query) for the corresponding context (meta) data: equipment brand, model, serial number, procurement info (supplier, date of construction, date of delivery), installation data (installer, date of installation, installation details).
+ACME chooses an ingestion mechanism that follows a Π architecture.

 .. rubric:: Footnotes